kanopy-platform/go-library/README.md

 The go-library is a monorepo of golang packages designed for reusability within CLI and daemon applications.

+## Adding to go-library

+Packages added to go-library should follow these guidelines:

+1. The package API is fairly stable.
+1. It is already demonstrating reusability within other repositories.
+  a.
+There is an benefit to the SDLC of both the package and its current location by adding it to `go-library`
+1. The package can be open sourced and meet the LICENSE.

 ## Conventions

 A package should be self contained within its own folder off the root of the repository.